magento/knowledge-base/src/troubleshooting/general/cloud-site-is-slow.md

 ---
 title: Cloud site is slow
-labels: Cloud,Fastly,Magento Commerce Cloud,cache,slow performance,troubleshooting
+labels: Cloud,Fastly,Magento Commerce Cloud,cache,slow performance,troubleshooting,Adobe Commerce,cloud infrastructure
 ---

-This article provides recommendations how to make your Magento Commerce Cloud site better performing under heavy traffic loads, and how to cut this load.
+This article provides recommendations on how to make your Adobe Commerce on cloud infrastructure site better performing under heavy traffic loads, and how to cut this load.

 ## Affected versions and editions

-* Magento Commerce Cloud, all versions
+* Adobe Commerce on cloud infrastructure, all versions

 ## Issue

  <span class="wysiwyg-underline">Steps to reproduce</span>

-1. Visit your Magento store.
+1. Visit your Adobe Commerce store.
 1. Browse a category page.
 1. Add a product to the cart.